badbihh48/directexpress/CONTRIBUTING.md

-# Contributing to Gemini CLI Action
+# Contributing to CLIENT Action

 First off, thank you for considering contributing to the Gemini CLI Action!